kanchn-https/SCARE-KROW/README.md

 Title Video: https://drive.google.com/file/d/1XnCnLt9TcTxKtBt9zFMHZvuGuFZz5d5D/view?usp=sharing

 # Problem
 Birds often land in crop fields to feed on seeds, fruits, and plants, which can cause noticeable loss in crop quality and yield.
-Farmers currently rely on conventional deterrent methods—like static scare models, reflective materials, or looped sound devices—that do not adjust based on real bird landings, making them labor-heavy and less effective for large active farm areas.
+Farmers currently rely on conventional deterrent methods-like static scare models, reflective materials, or looped sound devices—that do not adjust based on real bird landings, making them labor-heavy and less effective for large active farm areas.

-# Our Solution:
+# Our Solution
-This is basically a updated version of traditional Scare_crows, this project addresses the need for a real-time, ethical, and harmless bird dispersal prototype, using a laptop’s built-in camera (till now later extend it to a webcam so that real time monitoring happens) as the main detection source during initial testing and prototyping.
+This is basically a updated version of traditional Scare Crows, this project addresses the need for a real-time, ethical, and harmless bird dispersal prototype, using a laptop’s built-in camera (till now later extend it to a webcam so that real time monitoring happens) as the main detection source during initial testing and prototyping.
 The system is built to:
 -> Recognize birds from a live video stream
 -> Track their movement inside the camera frame